 Urban Scents: A Parisienne in Berlin.

 Marie Le Febvre, perfumer and founder of Urban Scents.
-Photo: www.urbanscents.de.
+Photo Photo courtesy of www.urbanscents.de.

 A Frenchwoman who packs up her flacons and leaves Paris for Berlin?
 For many people this is as weird a proposition as a country singer who moves from Nashville to Tokyo or a slalom ski racer who moves from Gstaad to Naples.
 But madame is up for adventure!
 Marie Le Febvre travels the globe, mostly with the joystick in hand, for she is an avid pilot.
 The same driving ambition also saw her through a tough chemistry degree course at the renowned ISPICA perfume school in Versailles then several years’ intensive training under rigorous master perfumers.
 After ten years in major perfume houses the moment came to start up her own business.